USCqserver/OpenQuantumTools.jl/README.md

 ## Installation

-Because `OpenQuantumTools` is currently unregistered, to install, run the following commands inside the Julia REPL:
+To install, run the following commands inside the Julia REPL:
 ```julia
 using Pkg
 Pkg.add("OpenQuantumTools")